-Table 14.
-Summary of Studies Evaluating Interest in or Intention to Have Genetic Counseling and Testing for Lynch Syndrome (LS)a continued...
+Table 16.
+Summary of Prospective Studies Evaluating Participation in Genetic Counseling and Testing for Hereditary Colorectal Cancer (CRC)a,b,c continued...

 Results of qualitative interview data from 28 U.S. parents diagnosed with FAP showed that 61% favored genetic testing of APC mutations in their at-risk children (aged 10–17 years); 71% believed that their children should receive their test results.
 The primary reasons why parents chose to test their children included early detection and management, reduction in parental anxiety and uncertainty, and help with decision making regarding surveillance.
 Reasons provided for not testing focused on discrimination concerns and cost.

-Interest in the use of assisted reproductive technology (ART)
+Interest in the Use of Assisted Reproductive Technology (ART)

 The possibility of transmitting a mutation to a child may pose a concern to families affected by hereditary CRC syndromes to the extent that some carriers may avoid childbearing.
 These concerns also may prompt individuals to consider using prenatal diagnosis (PND) methods to help reduce the risk of transmission.
 PND is an encompassing term used to refer to any medical procedure conducted to assess the presence of a genetic disorder in a fetus.
-Methods include amniocentesis and chorionic villous sampling .[22,23] Both procedures carry a small risk of miscarriage.[22,24] Moreover, discovering the fetus is a carrier of a cancer susceptibility mutation may impose a difficult decision for couples regarding pregnancy continuation or termination and may require additional professional consultation and support.
+Methods include amniocentesis and chorionic villous sampling .[20,21] Both procedures carry a small risk of miscarriage.[20,22] Moreover, discovering the fetus is a carrier of a cancer susceptibility mutation may impose a difficult decision for couples regarding pregnancy continuation or termination and may require additional professional consultation and support.